Jollerprutt/proxmox-node/README.md

 ## 6.00 Manual Configuration - NAS File Serving
 There are two options for NAS file serving in these instructions.
 They are:

-1.  **Build Type A** - A Proxmox VM running Ubuntu 18.04 File Server on typhoon-01 serving NFS and Samba access to network clients - PC's, notebooks and Proxmox all VM's and CTs; *or,*
+1.  **Build Type A** - Proxmox ZFS Raid pool hosted on typhoon-01.
+Data served by a Proxmox Ubuntu 18.04 CT on typhoon-01 running NFS and Samba network servers; *or,*
-2.  **Build Type B** and **C** - Both these build types require on a existing NAS or File Server on your network.
-The NAS or File Server shares must be configured for Samba and NFSv4.1.
+2.  **Existing NAS Hardware** - An existing NAS, Synology, Qnap, FreeNAS etc, is available on the network om IPv4 192.168.1.10.
+The NAS or File Server must be configured with Samba and NFSv4.1 network servers.

 ### 6.01 Create NAS NFS Storage pool
 These instructions apply to **Build Type A** only.